 Further, there is a duty on that authority "as soon as practicable after the review, to determine the allocation of the different political groups into which the Members of the authority are divided of all the seats which fail to be filled by appointment made from time to time by that authority or committee".
-It is therefore incumbent upon the Authority to "review" and "determine" the allocation of seats to political groups as to which Committee seats should be allocated to which group, as this only applies to the actual appointment of Elected Members to particular seats once they are allocated to political groups.
+It is therefore incumbent upon the Authority to "review" and "determine" the allocation of seats to political groups.
+There is no strict requirement on the Authority to consult the political groups as to which Committee seats should be allocated to which group, as this only applies to the actual appointment of Elected Members to particular seats once they are allocated to political groups.
 However, the Authority over a number of years have held, what is termed as "Round Table" discussions amongst Elected Members on the allocation of seats to Committees, provided these allocations do not conflict with the Authority's duty "to make only such determinations as give effect, as far as reasonably practicable" with the principles outlined in Section 15(5) of the 1989 Act.